mroam/deepLearnAlg/README.md

 ## Done (Most Recent at top)
+* (√ Apr 2018) Lots of comments, and now the code runs a stopwatch timer on itself.
 * (√ Apr2018) Finish [installing gym.openai.com](https://gym.openai.com/docs/#installation) (began with `brew update` and then `brew install` and `brew install cmake boost boost-python sdl2 swig wget` but then we're finding that they want /usr/local/bin to be writable!!??
 (Why aren't they using ~/usr/local/bin for Pete's sake--see [brew docs](https://docs.brew.sh/FAQ) We've tried loosening /usr/local by using `sudo chmod -R +a "user:tensorflow allow list,add_file,search,delete,add_subdirectory,delete_child,readattr,writeattr,readextattr,writeextattr,readsecurity,writesecurity,chown,file_inherit,directory_inherit"  /usr/local/` ??
 Was this a tremendous mistake?
 But then we were allowed to continue with `pip install gym` and then `pip install 'gym[all]'` and Griffin's 2D animation was working.
 * (√ Mar2018) Using [homebrew](http://brew.sh) to start [installing gym.openai.com](github.com/openai/gym#basics) (began with `brew update` and then `brew install`
 * (√ Oct2017) Perhaps was unnecessary?
 Installed [homebrew](http://brew.sh) (required a sudo for installation, required that our computer account be an administrator (so much for student installs) "This script requires the user tensorflow to be an Administrator.", and says that package downloads will NOT need sudo).